 Our members can be grouped under the following broad categories:

 - Practising barristers who are members of the Law Library;

 - Practising barristers who are not members of the Law Library;

 - Benchers, including elected Bar Benchers, ex officio Judicial Benchers (who include all judges of the Superior Courts) and Honorary Benchers;

 - Circuit Court and District Court judges who have been admitted to the degree of Barrister–at–Law;

 - Qualified barristers who do not come within any of the above four categories;

-- Degree students who have paid tuition fees.
+- Degree of Barrister–at–Law students who have paid tuition fees.

-Subscribing members may avail of commons and use the Society’s Library or other premises.
-All members are entitled to become subscribing members.
+Subscribing members can avail of a number of benefits including Commons and use of the Society’s Library.
+All members* are entitled to become subscribing members.
+View more details here.

 *Graduates who are disbarred or voluntary removed from the Register of Members of the Society are not eligible to become subscribing members.